trustification/trustify/docs/design/fetch-service.md

 * The vulnerability's "head"
 * Verbatim CVSS3 scores
 * Fixed/NotAffected/Affected assertions

 ### Vulnerability

 The "head" of a Vulnerability contains very top-level aspects also, such as

-* Identifer
+* Identifier
 * Title

 Neither of these head DTOs are directly fetchable from the REST API.

 #### VulnerabilityAdvisory

-Sitting between Vulnerabilitly and Advisory (in that particular direction) is another DTO referred to as a "vulnerability-advisory join", which also can have a "head" and "summary" variant.
+Sitting between Vulnerability and Advisory (in that particular direction) is another DTO referred to as a "vulnerability-advisory join", which also can have a "head" and "summary" variant.

 The head of this join includes: